 With these responses, both Marianna and Hanna demonstrate that young people do understand that they need to think about their futures but still need our help to get there.

-Content that Connects
+Content that connects

 One of the main questions I get from advisors is how to connect with younger people.
 We’ve encouraged families to conduct family money meetings, but it’s also important to be able to engage with young investors directly.
-When we asked our group how they got financial information, all of them said they utilized the internet or apps like TikTok or Instagram.
+When we asked our group how they got financial information, all of them said they utilised the internet or apps like TikTok or Instagram.
 (Surprisingly, only 20% cited family/friends as a resource.)

 I think this speaks to the fact that financial professionals clearly need to have a presence online and create content that’s viewable on their websites.
 But they should also be thinking about posting content on sites like YouTube or even TikTok, because that’s where many younger investors turn for financial information.
 More importantly, they need to make sure this content is relatable to younger people.